marcoaaz/AcevedoEtAl._2024b_autoencoder/README.md

 ## Video explaining the MatLab ROI Tool

-The region of interest (ROI) tool is explained in this [video](https://youtu.be/poPmVhwMwbA).
+The region of interest (ROI) tool shown in the figure above (panel E) is explained in this brief [video](https://youtu.be/poPmVhwMwbA).

 ## Future Updates

 We expect to increase the support for more file formats from different micro-analytical instruments.
 Also, file management is done manually and the scripts do not have a Graphical User Interface.

-Feel free to contact if there still are issues after running the code with your own data.
+Feel free to contact Marco if there still are issues after running the code with your own data.
 Thanks.